French war planning 1920–1940: Battle

 From 1:00 a.m., GQG received information from Brussels and Luxembourg, that the German invasion was about to begin and at 4:35 a.m., the invasion of France and the Low Countries commenced.
 Gamelin was woken at 6:30 a.m. and ordered the Dyle plan to start.
 Around dawn on 10 May, German bombers attacked targets in the Netherlands and began to drop parachutists onto airfields.
 Dutch, French and British aircraft attacked the Luftwaffe on the ground and in the air but several airfields were captured.
 The French Seventh Army drove forward on the northern flank and advanced elements reached Breda on 11 May.

 By this time, the Germans had captured the north-eastern frontier provinces of the Netherlands, were advancing on The Hague (Den Haag) and fighting in Rotterdam.
 The French found that the Moerdijk bridges had been captured by German paratroops, cutting the link between southern and northern Holland, forcing the Dutch Army to retire northwards towards Amsterdam and Rotterdam.
-The paratroopers held the bridges until Wehrmacht troups arrived.
+The paratroopers held the bridges until Wehrmacht troops arrived.
 The French collided with the 9th Panzer Division and the advance of the 25th Motorised Infantry Division (25e Division d'Infanterie Motorisée) was stopped by German infantry, tanks and Junkers Ju 87 Stuka dive-bombers.

 The 1e Division Légère Mécanisée (1st Mechanised Light Division) was forced to retreat as the French heavy tanks were still on trains south of Antwerp.
 The Breda variant had been thwarted in fewer than two days and on 12 May, Gamelin ordered the Seventh Army to cancel the plan and cover Antwerp, retiring from the Bergen op Zoom–Turnhout Canal line 20 mi from Antwerp, to Lierre 10 mi away.
 On 13 May, more German forces were landed at Den Haag and Rotterdam, the German army broke through the Dutch at Wageningen on the north side of the Waal and pushed the French Seventh Army back from Breda to Herentals and Bergen op Zoom, where they were met by Belgian troops retreating from Turnhout.
 By 14 May, much of the Netherlands had been overrun and the Seventh Army found that fighting in the close country among the canals of southern Holland and north-western Belgium proved costly against the German Combined arms tactics.

 Next day, Dutch resistance continued in Zeeland as German troops advanced in South Beveland and Walcheren but the government surrendered at 11:00 a.m.
 Two divisions of the Seventh Army remained to hold Zeeland and two held Antwerp as the rest of the army retreated to the south.
 On 15 May, the rest of the Seventh Army retreated from South Beveland under attack from the Luftwaffe and the Belgian army prepared to retire through Antwerp to hold the Scheldt Estuary and a line south along the Willebrook Canal to Brussels.

 The Seventh Army kept three divisions on the south side of the Scheldt Estuary on 17 May and the Belgians began to retreat from Antwerp towards the Scheldt; Brussels and Mechelen fell to the Germans that evening.